Port Chester, New York: History

-It is Shanarocke who the others referred to as their leader or "Sachem".
+Shanarocke was referred to by the others as their leader, or "sachem".
 These elder tribe members or "sagamores" made many of the tribal decisions, and there were several instances where agreements could not be signed because he was not present.

 Shanarocke was a Wiechquaeskeck Native American.
 Wiechquaskeck settlements were well-documented in shore areas from present-day Pelham to the Byram or "Armonk" river on the Connecticut state line.
-Indeed, Shanarocke is specifically named a "Wiechquaskeck sachem" or is titled "Sachem of Poningoe" on deeds that included portions of the Bronx and Harlem River area, as well as portions of Queens and Nassau County.
+Shanarocke is specifically named a "Wiechquaskeck sachem" or titled "Sachem of Poningoe" on deeds that include parts of the Bronx and Harlem River area, as well as parts of Queens and Nassau County.

 "No Indian name more frequently occurs in the history of the county than that of Wechquaesgeek, nor one the precise location of which there is more difficulty in determining.
 O'Callaghan says: 'This tract is described as extending from the Hudson to the East river.
-The name is from wigwos, birch bark, and keag, country -- 'the country of the birch bark.'
+The name is from wigwos, birch bark, and keag, country—'the country of the birch bark.'
 Bolton gives the name to an Indian village which occupied the site of Dobbs' ferry, which he denominates 'the place of the bark kettle.'

-In Albany Records, III, 379, is this entry: 'Personally appeared Sauwenare, sachem of Wieckqueskeck, Amenameck his brother, and others, all owners, etc., of lands situated on North river called Wieckquaeskeck, and declared that they had sold the same to Wouter Van Twiller in 1645" Source: Ruttenber, Edward Manning, History of the Indian Tribes of Hudson's River: Their Origin, Manners and Customs; Tribal and Sub-Tribal Organizations; Wars, Treaties, Etc., Etc., p.
+In Albany Records, III, 379, is this entry: 'Personally appeared Sauwenare, sachem of Wieckqueskeck, Amenameck his brother, and others, all owners, etc., of lands situated on North river called Wieckquaeskeck, and declared that they had sold the same to Wouter Van Twiller in 1645" (source: Ruttenber, Edward Manning, History of the Indian Tribes of Hudson's River: Their Origin, Manners and Customs; Tribal and Sub-Tribal Organizations; Wars, Treaties, Etc., Etc., p.
 366 (Albany, NY: J. Munsell, 1872).

-Wechqueskeck is not the name of a particular Native American tribe.
-It was the name applied to the territorial jurisdiction of a clan of Indians in Westchester County, whose principal village was on the headwaters or tributaries of Armonck or Byram's River.
-Ruttenber.
-Indian Geographical Names, pp. 24–25, in 'Proceedings' of New York State Hist.
-Association, vol. 6; Beauchamp.
-Aboriginal Place Names of New York.
-Albany, 1907, p.
-256."]
-It is perhaps the later treaties at West Farms and Hunts Point, where Shanarocke is labeled "Sachem of Rye", that his tribal affiliation can be surmised.
+Wechqueskeck is not the name of a particular Native American tribe but the name applied to the territorial jurisdiction of a clan of Indians in Westchester County whose principal village was on the headwaters or tributaries of Armonck or Byram's River.
+The later treaties at West Farms and Hunts Point, where Shanarocke is labeled "Sachem of Rye", hint at his tribal affiliation.
 On that agreement are also the sachems of the Reckgawawancs.

-Recent investigation points to affiliations with the Wappingers, Lenape, Mohawk, Mohegan, and other Westchester County natives.
-But Native Americans continued to live in Sawpit until their presence was considered a nuisance, a fate that fell on many Native Americans.
+As of the 21st century, researchers are identifying affiliations with the Wappinger, Lenape, Mohawk, Mohegan, and other Westchester County natives.
+Native Americans continued to live in Sawpit until the "white man" declared their presence a "nuisance".